 Mark Williams, just one of the many halfwit and racist ringmasters of the Tea Party circus, recently penned the following “parody” letter from Ben Jealous (head of the NAACP) to Abraham Lincoln:

-This is the level of American social and political discourse these days. Â Why would anyone treat this man as a reasonable part of our ongoing public conversation?
-Fairness?
-Usually these claims of “fairness” are an irresponsible and mindless excuse that our media uses for giving a platform to incendiary and viewer-drawing idiocy. Â But, as Ta-Nehisi Coates says, it can be genuine:
+This is the level of American social and political discourse these days. Â Why would anyone treat this man as a reasonable part of our ongoing public conversation? Â Fairness? Â Usually these claims of “fairness” are an irresponsible and mindless excuse that our media uses for giving a platform to incendiary and viewer-drawing idiocy. Â But, as Ta-Nehisi Coates says, it can be genuine:

 I have, in my writing, a tendency to become theoretically cute, and overly enamored with my own fair-mindedness.
-Such vanity has lately been manifested in the form of phrases like “it’s worth saying" and “it strikes me that…” or “respectfully…”
+Such vanity has lately been manifested in the form of phrases like “it’s worth saying”Â and “it strikes me that…” or “respectfully…”

 But it’s worth saying that there are other approaches and other places.
-Among them--respectfully administering the occasional reminder as to the precise nature of the motherfuckers you are dealing with.
-It strikes me that this is a most appropriate role for the nation’s oldest civil rights organization.The NAACP was right.
+Among them–respectfully administering the occasional reminder as to the precise nature of the motherfuckers you are dealing with.
+It strikes me that this is a most appropriate role for the nation’s oldest civil rights organization.